SkinnyDeiv/Sudoku/README.md

 ## Examples

-This repository includes some examples in *Python* to understand the functionality of thread library and another options.
+This repository includes some examples in *Python* to understand the functionality of thread library and its options.
 For example:
 - threadingUsingClass.py
 - threadingUsingFunction.py
 - threadingMethods.py